Network Security Market Size and Share

 By Deployment Mode: Cloud-Native Architectures Drive Transformation

-Cloud deployments commanded 51.80% of the network security market share in 2024 and will compound at 15.80% through 2030 as enterprises retire appliance stacks.
+Cloud deployments commanded 51.80% of the network security market share in 2024 and are expected to compound at 15.80% annual growth rate through 2030, as enterprises retire their appliance stacks.
 Uniform policy enforcement across on-prem, public cloud, and edge requires centralized orchestration rather than siloed firewall rules.
-The network security market size for cloud controls is projected to expand by USD x billion during the forecast period, reflecting adoption of inspection points embedded in SaaS, PaaS, and container workloads.
+The network security market size for cloud controls is projected to expand during the forecast period, reflecting the adoption of inspection points embedded in SaaS, PaaS, and container workloads.

-Regulatory momentum bolsters the shift: Europe’s NIS2 Directive obligates critical-infrastructure operators to prove consistent protection and reporting, a task simplified by centrally managed cloud security dashboards [3]ENISA, “NIS2 Readiness Survey 2025,” European Union Agency for Cybersecurity, enisa.europa.eu.
-Even air-gapped industrial sites now employ hybrid models where analytics and patch intelligence are delivered from the cloud while data planes remain on site.
-Palo Alto Networks’ 36% jump in cloud security revenue underscores market confidence that virtualized enforcement can equal or surpass bespoke hardware performance.
+Europe’s NIS2 Directive obligates critical infrastructure operators to demonstrate consistent protection and reporting, a task simplified by centrally managed cloud security dashboards.
+[3]ENISA, “NIS2 Readiness Survey 2025,” European Union Agency for Cybersecurity, enisa.europa.eu Even air-gapped industrial sites now employ hybrid models, where analytics and patch intelligence are delivered from the cloud, while data planes remain on-site.
+Palo Alto Networks’ 36% jump in cloud security revenue underscores market confidence that virtualized enforcement can equal or surpass the performance of bespoke hardware.

 By Enterprise Size: SMEs Embrace Democratized Security